rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Process Diagram.md

 ## Animal life cycle
 Overall, we can see a circular progression **illustrating the metamorphosis of the silkworm** in four major stages: egg, larva, cocoon, and adult moth.
 The life cycle begins with the egg stage and ends with the emergence of the adult moth, after which the cycle can begin again with egg laying.

+Overall, salmon **have an average lifespan of** nine years and their **life cycle consists of four main stages**: egg, fry, smolt, and adult.
+While the first three stages occur in freshwater, the last one takes place in salt water.

 ### Production
 Overall, it is clear that there are six **distinct stages illustrated in the process, commencing with** producing eggs in the water and **ending with** the development of a mature frog.

 Overall, **there are four main steps** in the manufacture of cement: crushing the raw materials and mixing them, heating them, and then grinding the result into a fine powder.
 To make concrete, cement is mixed proportionally with other ingredients.

+Overall, the station **produces electricity in five main steps**: pumping cold water underground, heating it, pumping heated water to the surface, converting it into steam, and using the steam to turn the turbine to create electricity.

 ## Body Paragraph